 To save money, and prevent waste, the school approached a number of local shops for information about dairies and dairy wholesalers who supply the local area.
-The school then approached these wholesalers to see if it could procure the milk it needed at a lower price.
+The school then approached these wholesalers to see if they could procure the milk it needed at a lower price.

 Kai said that the school now has a supply arrangement in which milk is delivered to the school twice a week in large bottles.
 Pupils can then pour the milk from the bottles into cups.
-This allows pupils to take only the amount of milk they want, rather than giving them a whole carton they may throw away.
+This allows pupils to take only the amount of milk they want, rather than giving them a whole carton that they may throw away.